fanoframework/fanoframework.github.io/working-with-request/index.md

 This request object is instance of `IRequest` interface that can be queried for data such as query strings, cookies, POST data send by client or uploaded files.

-Read [Working with Controllers](/working-with-controllers) for more information on hwo to work with route handler  or controller.
+Read [Working with Controllers](/working-with-controllers) for more information on how to work with route handler  or controller.

 ## <a name="getting-query-parameters"></a>Getting query parameters